dbaio/loganom/docs/processor.rst

 If the number of these reject messages from the same sender became too high (default 150), it is considered an anomaly.

-The number of rejecting messages and the reject message itself can be customized, see more in :doc:`usage` section.
+The number of rejected messages and the reject message itself can be customized, see more in :doc:`usage` section.